Dizaro13/BellaBeat_Case_Study/Case_Study.md

 ![Ratio Active vs Sedentary Graph](https://user-images.githubusercontent.com/86019532/122693707-efd1af80-d208-11eb-84fe-8477c6d0468c.png)

 Checking the ratio shows how most users spend their time Active.
 Most users spend less than 33% of their time wearing the FitBit being Active.
-Some of the data points show a few users spening most of or an equal amount of time being Active rather than Sedentary.
+Some of the data points show a few users spending most of or an equal amount of time being Active rather than Sedentary.
 We need more data points to check if users only wear their FitBit during exercise.

 After that I wanted to check the average user's Activity compared to the Distance they travelled while active.
 Creating another column graph to see how much people